BarbosaThaissa/Console.MathGame/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`).
 4. Push to the branch (`git push origin feature-name`).
 5. Create a new Pull Request.

+## Challenges

+1. Try to implement levels of difficulty.
+2. Add a timer to track how long the user takes to finish the game.
+3. Add a function that let's the user pick the number of questions.
+4. Create a 'Random Game' option where the players will be presented with questions from random operations